moazosamaa/Cost-Management/README.md

 # Cost Management System
 A comprehensive cost management system built with React, featuring invoice generation, tax calculation, and cost tracking capabilities.

+## 🚀 Live Demo
+The application is deployed and can be accessed here: [Cost Management System](https://moazosamaa.github.io/Cost-Management/)

 ## Features